PacktPublishing/Modern-Full-Stack-React-Projects/ch12/README.md

-# Full-Stack React Projects / Chapter 11
+# Full-Stack React Projects / Chapter 12

-_Building a Backend With a GraphQL API_
+_Interfacing with GraphQL on the Frontend Using Apollo Client_

 ## Requirements